 After dogs are banned from the city of Megasaki to Trash Island, the story could easily be seen as an allegory for right-wing persecution in the 1930s, but is softened by the tale of childhood love between a boy and his dog as 12-year-old Atari journeys through the island looking for his exiled pooch.

-Many Wes Anderson alum return to lend their voices (Bill Murray, Jeff Goldblum and Jason Schwartzman among others), joined by newcomers like Bryan Cranston.
+Many Wes Anderson alums return to lend their voices (Bill Murray, Jeff Goldblum and Jason Schwartzman, among others), joined by newcomers like Bryan Cranston.
 The star-studded cast do an excellent job of bringing these dogs to life.
 A particular highlight is Tilda Swinton, who makes a hilarious cameo as Oracle, a small pug whose supernatural powers give her “visions.”